mikekoscinski/yardsale-sports/readme.md

 This application uses:

-- JavaScript (vanilla) for
+- JavaScript (vanilla ES6)

-- JavaScript for data persistence (inventory is stored
+- JavaScript for data persistence (inventory is loaded a JS file.
+User carts are persisted on the client via localStorage)

 ## Installation